 Meeting this challenge involves an efficient use by institutional/individual asset owners (or by investment managers servicing them) of the three form of risk management within a comprehensive disciplined investment framework known as liability-driven investing (LDI) in institutional money management or goal-based investing (GBI) in individual money management:

 1. Diversification, which allows investors to construct for themselves well-rewarded performance-seeking portfolios, that is portfolios enjoying an efficient (meaning without excessive amount of unrewarded risks) harvesting of risk premia across and within asset classes.

 2. Hedging, which allows investors to construct for themselves truly safe goal/liability hedging portfolios, through cash-flow or factor exposure matching.

 3. Insurance, which allows investors to (dynamically) allocate to the risky performance portfolio more than the surplus available after securing all essential goals, thanks to a commitment to reducing this risk-taking when/if the margin for error disappears.

 The EDHEC-Risk Investment Solutions (Serious) Game is designed to facilitate engagement with graduate students or investment professionals enrolled on one of EDHEC-Risk’s various campus-based, blended or fully-digital educational programmes.

 The game is designed as a series of steps or stages that take the participants through the whole process of designing and implementing a meaningful investment solution, including:

-This tool will be available in 2018 and will be only accessible to registered attendees of our programmes.
+This tool is available since 2018 and is only accessible to registered attendees of our executive education programmes.